AceOfSpades78/translate_transcript_file/README.md

 ## Empowering Business Growth

 At GROW, we focus on delivering practical, AI-powered solutions and expert consulting to help businesses stay competitive.
-Explore our **free marketing tips and growth hacks** at [sales-Hacking.com](https://www.sales-hacking.com/en).
+Explore our [marketing tips and growth hacks](https://www.sales-hacking.com/en/growth-hacks).